The Greek Psalter Incident

-The Greek Psalter Incident was a moment in the early history of the Latter Day Saint movement when Henry Caswall reported to have asked Joseph Smith to translate an old Greek psalter he had in his possession on April 19, 1842, in Nauvoo, Illinois, United States.
+The Greek Psalter Incident was a moment in the early history of the Latter Day Saint movement when Henry Caswall claimed to have asked Joseph Smith to translate an old Greek psalter he had in his possession on April 19, 1842, in Nauvoo, Illinois.
 Before meeting with Smith, Caswall was already aware of the psalter's contents and intended to use the request as a means of exposing Smith as a fraud.

 History

 Henry Caswall authored a book titled Three Days in Nauvoo (also called The City of the Mormons) in which he gives an account of presenting Joseph Smith, the founder of the nascent Latter Day Saint movement, with an old Greek psalter to translate.
 Caswall was aware of Smith's previous claims regarding the translation of the Book of Mormon and the Book of Abraham from reformed Egyptian, and wanted to test the truthfulness of these claims.
 The Greek psalter's contents were well-established prior to the meeting and contained a common Greek translation of the Psalms.

-After looking the manuscript over, Smith identified the manuscript as being a dictionary of Egyptian hieroglyphics, pointing to the capitalized letters saying that they were hieroglyphics followed by their meanings in reformed Egyptian.
-Caswall went on to claim that this was evidence of Smith's position as a fraud.
-A local newspaper, the Warsaw Message, mentioned the incident but as described in Caswall's book.
+Caswell claims that, after looking the manuscript over, Smith identified the manuscript as being a dictionary of Egyptian hieroglyphics and pointed to the capitalized letters, saying that they were hieroglyphics followed by their meanings in reformed Egyptian.
+Caswall goes on to claim that this is evidence of Smith's fraudulent character.
+The newspaper of a neighboring town, the Warsaw Message, creatively described the incident:

-Smith was originally reluctant to look over the manuscript, but after he claimed its connection to Egyptian hieroglyphics the room was in "great astonish".
-After the excitement in the room began to cool down, Caswall revealed that the contents of the manuscript were nothing more than a common Greek psalter.
-Smith then "stepped out" of the room.
+"Presently the spirit of prophecy began to arise within him; and he opened his mouth and spoke.
+That wonderful power, which enables him to see as far through a mill-stone as could Moses or Elijah of old, had already in the twinkling of an eye, made those rough and uncouth characters as plain to him as the nose on the face of the Professor.
+'This Book,' said he, 'I pronounce to be a Dictionary of Ancient Egyptian Hieroglyphics!'

+The brethren present were greatly astonished at this exhibition of their Prophet's power of revealing hidden things.
+After their exaltation had somewhat subsided, the Professor coolly told them that their Prophet was a base impostor! -- and that the book before them was but a plain Greek Psalter! -- Joe 'stepped out.'"

+However, this is a cleaned up version of Caswall’s own account that does not match what he originally wrote in 1842.
+According to Caswall, Joseph Smith spoke with an exaggerated accent that other accounts of his bearing contradict him having; specifically, Caswall says he pointed at the Psalter and said phrases like “it ain’t Greek” and “Them figures is Egyptian,” among other things.